-To understand the potential association between benzene exposure and bladder cancer, I reviewed the expert report prepared by Dr. Goodman (2025).
+To understand the potential association between benzene exposure and kidney cancer, I reviewed the expert report prepared by Dr. Goodman (2025).
 In addition, I reviewed the conclusions from several regulatory agency benzene toxicological reports.
-Overall, US EPA (2003a), ATSDR (2007a, 2015), and IARC (2018) did not conclude that there is a causal association between exposure to benzene and bladder cancer in humans.
-In its assessment of the evidence regarding drinking water contaminants at Camp Lejeune, ATSDR (2017b) concluded that the evidence for an association between benzene exposure and bladder cancer was "below equipoise evidence for causation."
+Overall, US EPA (2003a), ATSDR (2007a, 2015), and IARC (2018) did not conclude that there is a causal association between exposure to benzene and kidney cancer in humans.
+In its assessment of the evidence regarding drinking water contaminants at Camp Lejeune, ATSDR (2017b) did not comment on whether there is a causal association between benzene exposure and kidney cancer.

-Based on the available epidemiology studies and agency reviews that evaluated benzene exposure and bladder cancer, Dr. Goodman concluded that the majority of "cohort and case-control studies did not report associations between benzene exposure and bladder cancer or demonstrate exposure-response relationships" (Goodman, 2025).
-Dr. Goodman also concluded the animal studies "do not provide evidence that benzene can cause bladder cancer" (Goodman, 2025).
-In summary, Dr. Goodman's review of the epidemiology and toxicology studies that evaluated potential associations between benzene exposure and bladder cancer concluded that "the evidence does not support a causal association between benzene and bladder cancer" (Goodman, 2025).
+Based on the available epidemiology studies and agency reviews that evaluated benzene exposure and kidney cancer, Dr. Goodman concluded that "the epidemiology evidence does not support an association.
+Most epidemiology studies reported risk estimates around 1 and, while some statistically significant associations were reported in a few studies, they were based on indirect or non-specific exposure measurements with no clear or compelling evidence that supports an exposure-response relationship" (Goodman, 2025).
+Dr. Goodman also concluded, "There is no evidence that benzene causes kidney cancer in animal models" (Goodman, 2025).
+In summary, Dr. Goodman's review of the epidemiology and toxicology studies that evaluated potential associations between benzene exposure and kidney cancer concluded that "the evidence does not support a causal association between benzene and kidney cancer" (Goodman, 2025).